bhavjotj/NewsBoardAI/README.md

 NewsBoardAI is a local-first AI/ML news intelligence dashboard.
 It fetches a small number of recent Google News RSS results for a topic and turns them into a compact visual brief with signal, sentiment, event tags, confidence, possible impact, and source cards.

 It runs as both a React web app and a local Chrome side-panel extension.
-It is not a full news website, a guaranteed prediction engine, or financial advice.

 ## Project Overview